JaredTan/Woven/README.md

 # Woven
-Happily stay in touch with your best friend or SO!
+Happily stay in touch with your SO or best friend!

 [Link]()

-Woven is an MERN Stack based mobile iOS application that allows a couple or two close friends to connect and share digital space through growing a virtual plant, instant messaging, to-do lists, and playdates.
+Woven is an iOS application that allows a couple or two close friends to connect and share digital space through growing a virtual plant together, instant messaging, to-do lists, and playdates.

+Woven will be implemented using a MERN Stack and React Native.

 ## Minimum Viable Product